Garrafao/durel_system_annotators/README.md

 #### Annotator accounts
 We have created an account that logs into the server to retrieve and upload the data.
 This account is called AnnotatorServer.
-We also have created annotator accounts which correspond to the automatic annotators we currently have, the usernames are Random, XL-Lexeme and XLMR+MLP+Binary.
+We also have created annotator accounts which correspond to the automatic annotators we currently have, the usernames are Random, XL-Lexeme-Binary, Xl-Lexeme-Cosine and XLMR+MLP+Binary.
 The password for all accounts is !aSfFrH"#7e7WD#.

 #### Running the Pipeline